ThuriyaThwin/CP_SAT/README.md

 Description
 -----------

-This repository is a CDCL version of [Mistral-2.0] dedicated to resolve (Disjunctive) Scheduling Problems.
-So far, only the classical Job Shop and Open Shop problems are experimentally tested with academic benchmarks.
+This repository is a CDCL version of [Mistral-2.0] dedicated to resolve (Disjunctive) Scheduling Problems using novel learning mechanisms.
+So far, only the classical Job Shop and Open Shop Problems (JSP and OSP) are experimentally tested with academic benchmarks.

 Installation
 --------------